josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🐣_maternity_delays_as_containment.md

 ## 🏮 Footer

-*Maternity Delays as Containment* is a living node of the Polaris Protocol.
+*🐣 Maternity Delays as Containment* is a living node of the Polaris Protocol.
 It documents how delay in maternity care operates as a form of systemic violence and psychological containment — converting birth itself into a checkpoint.

 > 📡 Cross-references: